 The Federal Work Study (FWS) program is a need-based, federally funded work program administered by the Office of Financial Aid.
 The program allows students to work part-time on or off campus to help offset their educational expenses.
+The funds will not be directly credited to your account, instead you will be paid biweekly.
 Students apply by filing a FAFSA.
-If you are awarded FWS, it will be included in your financial aid package.
-You will need to accept the offer.
-The funds will not be directly credited to your account, instead you will be paid biweekly.
-If you were awarded FWS, browse the list of employers below.
-Once you have been hired, fill out the forms below and submit them to the Office of Financial Aid in CC-201.
+If you are offered FWS, it will be included in your financial aid offer.
+You will need to accept the offer and find employment.
+If you were offered FWS, follow the instructions below to accept the offer and complete all requirements to begin your employment.

 Accept Your Offer:

 If you have been offered FWS, it is included in your financial aid offer.
 To accept FWS, log in to the goStockton portal and select the financial aid tab.
 Then, click on the blue "View My Financial Aid Offer" graphic on the left-hand side of the page.
 Enter the aid year and accept or decline the offer.
 Then, click "Submit My Decision."

 There are a vast number of jobs on-campus and off-campus.
 Once you have accepted your FWS offer, you will need to create and login to your Handshake account on the Career Education & Development’s website to apply for open FWS positions.